In this section

 Discussion of age related development with parents/carers of children with SEND can be a sensitive topic.
 All conversations need to be conducted in a supportive and positive manner, with clear recorded evidence and assessments available to review.
 Practitioners should focus on strengths in terms of what the child can do, as well as looking at any areas for development, and present any concerns within the context of the wide variation of children’s typical development in the early years.

-In addition to the good practice outlined under universal provision, where there are significant concerns practitioners can assess a child’s developmental level by using the Early Years Development Journal alongside the Early Years Outcomes guidance.
-Progress should continue to be primarily monitored using the Trafford EYFS Tracking Sheet.
+In addition to the good practice outlined under universal provision, where there are significant concerns practitioners can assess a child’s developmental level by using the Early Years Development Journal alongside checkpoints.
+Progress should continue to be monitored at an individual level.

 Advice and support is available to schools and settings through the SEN Advisory Service.
 Early years settings in the private, voluntary and independent sector can access support through the Early Years Area SENCO.

 c) High Level SEN Support in Early Years

 This section of the guidance is for a very small number of children with the most severe and complex needs.
 These children may need additional support from within the school or setting’s own resources, together with extra short term support funded by the local authority.

 This support may be from Trafford’s central support services such as SEN Advisory Service or Trafford Sensory Impairment Support Service (TSISS).
 To access these services you will need to complete the Trafford First Response online referral.